How Much Do Salon Owners Make? Tips for You to Earn More

 • The percentage of what a client spends goes to the owner.
 How much is left after paying rent, products, and other expenses?

 • Visit frequency.
-How often the average client comes for treatment.
+How often does the average client come for treatment?

 • The number of clients.
 This depends on the number of clients that come regularly, the number of new clients, and the number lost (churn rate).

-Even before opening a new salon, a marketing campaign should be created.
+Even before opening a salon, you need to think about salon marketing strategy.
 This ensures that when the business finally opens, people will know the location and what it offers.

-Shortly before opening the doors of the salon, start with taking appointments.
-A website is a practical means for promoting and scheduling appointments.
+Shortly before opening the doors of the salon, start with booking appointments.
+You’ll need your own website (preferably) and booking form for promoting and scheduling appointments.

 S.M.A.R.T. stands for Specific, Measurable, Attainable, Relevant, and Timely.